AndrewPrifer/hypercomp/README.md

 #### `toSVG(filter)`

-Converts a filter to an SVG string.
+Compiles a filter to an SVG string.

-- **filter**: The filter to convert.
+- **filter**: The filter to compile.
 - **Returns**: A `string` representing the SVG.

 #### `toDataURL(filter)`

-Converts a filter to a data URL.
+Compiles a filter to a data URL.

-- **filter**: The filter to convert.
+- **filter**: The filter to compile.
 - **Returns**: A `string` representing the data URL.

 #### `css(filter)`

-Converts a filter to a CSS filter string.
+Compiles a filter to a CSS filter string.

-- **filter**: The filter to convert.
+- **filter**: The filter to compile.
 - **Returns**: A `string` suitable for use in CSS `filter` property.

 #### `toEffects(filter)`